The Edelweiss Team

 Marketing, public relations, and communication are Karin’s main work fields.
 Every year from April to July the sheer size and complexity of the ever-changing Edelweiss tour catalogue weighs heavy on her shoulders.
 Karin loves to travel, especially to Africa, but there is no country in the whole wide world she is not interested in.
 She loves the rain (!), good food, and a good read and does always find the time to enjoy her multiple hobbies.

-Sales, Marketing & Administration
+Sales, Events & Administration

 Anna, originally from Thuringia, has always been a biker girl.
 She started riding as soon as she reached the legal age, then she joined the local Free Biker and headed out to explore her world on a Suzuki LS 650 Savage, an old-style thumper chopper.
 She not only rides it but also repairs and customizes it herself, a task that keeps her so busy that she hardly has time to pursue any other hobbies.
 That’s the price you pay for riding an old bike, Anna!
 And it won’t get any better once you’ve brought your other bike to Austria: a classic Simson AWO.